 Planning a wedding can be completely overwhelming.
 There are a million details and so many things to worry about.
-However when the day is over, the one thing you are left with are your wedding photos.
+However, when the day is over, the one thing you are left with is your wedding photos.
 You want them to be amazing, right?
 Today, I am sharing 10 things a wedding photographer wants you to know to ensure your photos are the best ever.

 1 | It is important you like your photographer’s work AND personality : Brides, you are likely going to spend more time with your photographer than you will your new husband on your wedding day.
 Make sure you like him or her.
 Ask yourself if you would want to hang out with him or her outside of your wedding.
 I’m happy to say many of my brides became friends throughout the process, and it made documenting their wedding day extra special!

 2 | Timelines are crucial for ensuring you get all the photos you want : Your wedding day goes by in the blink of an eye.
 Talk to your photographer months before your wedding to ensure you are aligned on a schedule for the day.
 Your photographer will be able to help you understand how much time is needed to get great getting ready photos and how many locations for bride and groom photos are realistic given the timeline.

 3 | Get ready in a bright room and try to keep it clean : Getting ready can be stressful especially when you have a ton of people in the space with you.
 Shoes get tossed around the room.
 Empty champagne glasses and water bottles cover the tables.
 Snacks are everywhere.
 Ask your wedding party to keep one area of your getting ready location as clean as possible.
 Ideally, this area would be the room with the most natural light to ensure clean, beautiful getting ready images.
 This goes for the guys too!